Boutique Accommodations in Portugal

 CHALET SAUDADE, Sintra

 Sintra is one of the most magical towns you’ll probably ever visit in Europe, so you should stay in a place that has the same sense of wonder and charm, and that place is Chalet Saudade.
-When the owners renovated the property, they obviously did it as a labour of love, adding in whimsical touches like miniature “mouse doorways” in the baseboards and carved animals as newell posts – the kind of quirky details that reflect their own personality and taste.
+When the owners renovated the property, they obviously did it as a labour of love, adding in whimsical touches like miniature “mouse doorways” in the baseboards and carved animals as newel posts – the kind of quirky details that reflect their own personality and taste.
 Chalet Saudade is full of unique and eclectic features like this, with azulejo tiles in their sunroom, a painted fireplace and antique furniture in their reception area, and art nouveau details in the stained glass, windows and woodwork throughout the house.
 We chose to stay in the Oliveira Suite with its rustic stone walls, separate sitting area, and a French door walkout to their quiet garden at the rear of the multi-level property.
-As good as the hotel is, the restaurant owned by the same people, Cafe Saudade, is equally charming and serves an absolutely delicious and huge artisinal breakfast with the price of the room.
+As good as the hotel is, the restaurant owned by the same people, Cafe Saudade, is equally charming and serves an absolutely delicious and huge artisanal breakfast with the price of the room.
 And service at both the Chalet and the Cafe is nothing short of stellar, with super-friendly staff who will do just about anything for you.

 BUSSACO PALACE, Luso